+Unanimous Consent

-Unanimous Consent.
-If it appears to the Chair that a Motion or amendment is uncontroversial, it is proper for the Chair to ask if there is "any objection" to adopting the Motion or Amendment.
-If no objection is made, the Chair may declare the Motion or Amendment adopted.
-If even one member objects, however, the Motion or amendment is subject to debate and vote.
+If it appears to the Chairperson that the matter is uncontroversial, it is proper for the Chair to ask if there is "any objection" to adopting the matter.
+If no objection is made (no one disagrees with the idea), the Chair may declare it adopted.
+However, if even one member is opposed, the matter is subject to debate and vote.